-- The Local shall strive at all times for gender equity as well as proportional representation in regards to race, ethnicity and sexual orientation
+- The Chapter shall strive at all times for gender equity as well as proportional representation in regards to race, ethnicity and sexual orientation

 - The officers shall consist of no less than one (1) person of a different gender than at least one (1) other officer.

-- At-large members shall consist of no less than one (1) person of a different gender than at least one other at-member.
+- At-large members shall consist of no less than one (1) person of a different gender than at least one other at-large member.

 Section 1.
 Regular Membership Meetings.

-The regular membership meetings of the Local shall be held on the second Monday of each month, unless some other day is chosen by vote of the Local and written notice is given to membership at least 7 days in advance.
+The regular membership meetings of the Chapter shall be held on the second Monday of each month, unless some other day is chosen by vote of the Chapter and written notice is given to membership at least 7 days in advance.

 Section 2.
 Annual Membership Meeting.

-The regular membership meeting held in January shall be known as the Annual Meeting for the purpose of the election of officers, receiving reports of officers, the Executive Board, committees, and branches, and for any other business which may properly become before the meeting.
+The regular membership meeting held in January shall be known as the Annual Meeting for the purpose of the election of officers, receiving reports of officers, the Steering Committee, committees, and branches, and for any other business which may properly come before the meeting.

 Section 3.
 Special Membership Meetings.

-Special membership meetings may be called by the Executive Board, or shall be called upon petition of at least ten (10) members.
+Special membership meetings may be called by the Steering Committee, or shall be called upon petition of at least ten (10) members.
 Notice of a special meeting shall include the specific items of business to be considered and only those items stated in the notice may be considered.